austingreendev/karma-virtualboxany-launcher/README.md

         base: 'VirtualBoxAny',
         config: {
             vm_name: 'IE10 - Win7', // required - name of the VM to target
-            use_gui: false, // optional - allows VM to start headless
             cmd: 'C:\\Program Files\\Mozilla Firefox\\firefox.exe' // required - can be a path to any browser
         }
     },